csgroen/RTN_example_TCGA_LIHC/README.md

 Inference of the regulatory network with RTN
 --------------------------------------------

 The *RTN* pipeline can be run in single- or multi-threaded modes.
-To run in multithreaded, we simply detect available cores and define the cluster before initiating the pipeline functions.
+To run in multithreaded, we simply load the `parallel` library, detect available cores and define the cluster before initiating the pipeline functions.

 ``` r
 #-- OPTIONAL - for parallel processing